-Thanks for taking the Rabies Quiz.
+Take the Rabies Quiz.
 See below for the answers and explanations.
+Be Smart.
+Be Safe.

 Click the button to learn the India National Guidelines for Rabies Prophylaxis.